Patent examiner

 Working hours

 A standard working week at the IPO is 37 hours (7 hours and 24 minutes a day) excluding lunch breaks.
 The IPO operates a flexible working system with no core hours, where you can work any time between 5am to 10pm.
-There are also opportunities to work part or term time.
+There may be opportunities for part-time and hybrid working.

 What to expect

-• The main IPO office is based in Newport, south Wales, although there is also a small office in London.
-The EPO has its headquarters in Munich, but also has offices in The Hague, Berlin and Vienna.
+- The main IPO office is based in Newport, south Wales, although there is also a small office in London.
+If you work for the EPO as a patent examiner, you must be willing to relocate to Munich, The Hague or Berlin.

 Qualifications

-To work as a patent examiner for the IPO, you'll need a 2:2 degree or above in a relevant science, engineering, mathematics or computer science subject.
-Alternatively, you could apply if you have at least five years of equivalent industrial experience in a relevant technical field.
+To work as a patent examiner for the IPO, you'll need a 2:2 degree or above in science, engineering, mathematics, telecommunications, computer science or a related field.
+Alternatively, you can apply if you have substantial industrial experience in a relevant technical field at an equivalent level.

 Job adverts will state the disciplines that are being recruited for, so you'll need to look out for jobs that relate to your area of expertise.